oat-sa/taohub-articles/forge/qti/qti-creator.md

 Tutorial : implement a new qti item creator widget
 --------------------------------------------------

-###step 0: define the behaviour you want to implement{#step-0-define-the-behaviour-you-want-to-implement}
+### step 0: define the behaviour you want to implement

 First, please have a look to the existing implementations so you can have a better feel of expecting behaviour.\
 The test can be found here: `{tao_root}/taoQtiItem/views/js/qtiCreator/test/renderer/`